cobianzo/cartelera-scrap/README.md

 and compare it with the same shows in `http://ticketmaster.com.mx/`.
 It will ensure that all timetables are the same.
 In case it finds an error, it will display it, or send an email

+> **Note:** The e2e PHPUnit test is very useful to see the entire sequence of what the plugin does.

 HOW IT WORKS
 ===